semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 <details>
  <summary>How does checkout work?</summary>
  <div>
- During agent initialization, Semaphore sets four [environment variables](#environment-variables) that define how checkout works:
+ Semaphore defines four [environment variables](#environment-variables) to control how checkout works:
  - [`SEMAPHORE_GIT_URL`](../reference/env-vars#git-url): the URL of the repository (e.g. git@github.com:mycompany/myproject.git).
  - [`SEMAPHORE_GIT_DIR`](../reference/env-vars#git-dir): the path where the repository is to be cloned (e.g. `/home/semaphore/myproject`)
  - [`SEMAPHORE_GIT_SHA`](../reference/env-vars#commit-sha): the SHA key for the HEAD used for `git reset -q --hard`